-The Government and Livestock Industry Cost Sharing Deed in Respect of Emergency Animal Disease Responses (the "Emergency Animal Disease Response Agreement or EADRA") provides for Industry Representatives to be involved in consultations in the Incident Definition Phase, Emergency Response Phase, the Proof of Freedom Phase and/or Transition to Management Phase of outbreaks relevant to their industry.
-Consequently, there is potential for information to be available to or received by these Representatives that is of a confidential nature.
-This information may include:

-- commercial in confidence information relating to a third party - sensitive information relating to government policies or financial interests - information that attracts legal professional privilege - internal working documents - information relating to national security or international relations - personal information.

-It is therefore intended that Industry Representatives sign a Confidentiality Deed Poll before receipt of Confidential Information.
-The Deed Poll is intended to be enforceable against the signatory by any Party to the EADRA that has disclosed, or has an interest in, Confidential Information, even though no other party has executed the document.

-The confidentiality undertakings made by Industry Representatives under each Deed Poll are in addition to the confidentiality undertakings made by the Relevant Parties under the EADRA.
+BACKGROUND

+- A. The Government and Livestock Industry Cost Sharing Deed in Respect of Emergency Animal Disease Responses (the "Emergency Animal Disease Response Agreement or EADRA") provides for Industry Representatives to be involved in consultations in all phases of outbreaks relevant to their industry.
+Further, the proper administration of the EADRA leads to the creation or provision of, and the need to share, Confidential Information. - B. In particular, there is the potential for Confidential Information to be shared under the EADRA with: - members of the National Management Group (NMG), Consultative Committee on Emergency Animal Diseases (CCEAD) or Emergency Animal Disease Categorisation Panel (EADCP); - Representatives of the Parties; - advisers to and observers on behalf of Parties who are involved in meetings of the NMG, CCEAD or EADCP; - other persons involved in EADRA activities including personnel, members or office bearers of Industry Parties or members of their biosecurity or other committees; - persons involved in other EADRA activities such as meetings of the Parties or working groups; and - contractors engaged by Parties in roles that have a need-to-know the Confidential Information. - C. Consequently, there is potential for information to be available to or received by these Representatives that is of a confidential nature.
+This information may include: - information relating to industry members or others affected by an Incident, or their properties or businesses; - information relating to response activities or plans; - commercial in confidence information relating to a third party; - sensitive information relating to government policies or financial interests; - information that attracts legal professional privilege; - internal working documents; - information relating to national security or international relations; and - personal information. - D. It is therefore intended that individuals participating in activities under the EADRA in which they may receive or have access to Confidential Information, unless otherwise bound by a relevant Public Service Act with respect to confidentiality, sign a Confidentiality Deed Poll before they receive or have access to Confidential Information.
+The Deed Poll is intended to be enforceable against the signatory by any Party to the EADRA, or other person, that has disclosed, or has an interest in, Confidential Information, even though no other party has executed the document. - E. The confidentiality undertakings made under each Deed Poll are in addition to the confidentiality undertakings made by the Relevant Parties under the EADRA.

-The Deed Poll will be in the following, or a similar, format - to be determined by Animal Health Australia from time to time.
+F. The Deed Poll will be in the following, or a similar, format - to be determined by Animal Health Australia from time to time.

-GOVERNMENT AND LIVESTOCK INDUSTRY COST SHARING DEED IN RESPECT OF EMERGENCY ANIMAL DISEASE RESPONSES
+GOVERNMENT AND LIVESTOCK INDUSTRY COST SHARING DEED IN RESPECT OF EMERGENCY ANIMAL DISEASE RESPONSES undertake and represent as follows: